-Keeping our customers safe – whether indoors or outdoors – is a top priority for our team.
+Keeping our customers safe – whether indoors or outdoors – is a top priority for us.
 According to the U.S. Consumer Product Safety Commission, nearly half of all electrocutions each year are related to consumer products and 9 percent of those are due to power tools.
 Following a few simple safety tips when dealing with outdoor chores and electrical equipment can keep you and your family safe from harm.

 - Check for damaged plugs and wiring before using electrical tools and have a professional make any repairs.